2021 Exam Information

 AP Digital Portfolio Updates

+Teachers and students can access short, searchable AP Daily videos in AP Classroom.
+Videos can be assigned as homework to encourage students to watch on their own, so you can use class time to focus discussions where students need more help, whether teaching online, in person, or both.
 Designed with AP educators, AP Classroom helps you provide students daily practice and personalized feedback throughout the year.
-Sign in to access your question bank and topic questions.
+Sign in to access your question bank, topic questions, and AP Daily videos.
 Students can also access the AP Digital Portfolio through AP Classroom.

 Watch the recorded webinar for information on AP Classroom and resources.

 The AP Computer Science Principles Exam assesses student understanding of the computational thinking practices and learning objectives outlined in the course framework.
 The AP Exam consists of the Create performance task and an end-of-course AP Exam.
-For more information on exam weighting, download the AP Computer Science Principles Course and Exam Description.
+For more information, download the AP Computer Science Principles Course and Exam Description.

-Encourage your students to visit the AP Computer Science Principles student page for exam information and practice.
+Encourage your students to visit the AP Computer Science Principles student page for exam information.

 Deadline to Submit AP Computer Science Principles Performance Task

-The AP Computer Science Principles Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
+The AP Computer Science Principles end-of-course exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
 The overall format of the exam—including the weighting, timing, types of questions, and types of stimulus materials—won’t change.

 Section I: End-of-Course Multiple-Choice Exam